dbos-inc/dbos-demo-apps/typescript/e-commerce/README.md

   }
 ```

-Assuming the order can be fulfilled, `paymentWorkflow` calls out to the payment provider via a [communicator function](https://docs.dbos.dev/tutorials/communicator-tutorial).
+Assuming the order can be fulfilled, `paymentWorkflow` calls out to the payment provider via a [step](https://docs.dbos.dev/tutorials/communicator-tutorial).
 In a real-world shop using a real-world payment provider such as Stripe, `createPaymentSession` would likely use a client SDK from the payment provider.
 Since this is a demo, raw `fetch` calls are used instead.